catid/solinas64/README.md

 #### Credits

+Modular reduction is performed as in "Generalized Mersenne Numbers" J. Solinas (NSA).
+Prime selected from "Solinas primes of small weight for fixed sizes" J. Angel.

 Software by Christopher A. Taylor <mrcatid@gmail.com>.

 Please reach out if you need support or would like to collaborate on a project.